JoshxB-T/NLP_Sentiment_Analysis/README.md

 weighted avg       0.62      0.62      0.62      1109
 ```

-### 3. Notes (preprocessing/model choices)
+## 3. Notes (preprocessing/model choices)
-Removed NaNs, normalized letter casing, and trimmed any whitespace surrounding text.
+Converted all text into lowercase and trimmed leading/trailing whitespace.

-### 4. How to Run
+## 4. How to Run
++ Import RNN.ipynb into Google Colab
++ Create a data/ directory
++ Upload trac2_CONVT_[dev | test | train].csv files and move into data/
++ Press Run all